JCstumper/Guaranty_Sheet_Metal/pweb/src/Documentation/Modify.md

 - Development Environment: [See Software page]
 - Source Code: [Instructions on where to access the source code, e.g., GitHub repository]

+## Development Tools and Technologies

+### Languages and Frameworks

+- **Frontend and Backend**: JavaScript is used for both frontend and backend development.
+- **Styling**: CSS is utilized for frontend styling.

+### Build Management and Dependencies

+- **Dependency Management**: Dependencies are managed through npm.
+- **Automated Builds**: Builds are managed with Docker Compose, which automates the creation of our project environment.

+### Automated Testing

+- **GitHub Actions**: Automated tests are triggered via GitHub Actions when changes are proposed to the main branch.
+The file that contains the GitHub Action can be located in `.github/workflows/cypressTests.yml`.
+- **Testing Framework**: Cypress is used for end-to-end testing.
+- **Test Cases Location**: Test cases are located in `FrontEnd/guarantymetalui/cypress/e2e`.

 ## Git Workflow Guide

 This document explains the basic Git operations including pulling updates from the repository, creating branches, and making pull requests.
 This workflow is crucial for collaborative software development.